stanman71/Python_Projects/vLab/README.md

 ### Delete selected part of the configuration

-Specify in quotes and keyword delete the part of the configuration that you want to delete:
+specify in quotes and keyword delete the part of the configuration that you want to delete:

 - delete hostname | delete host-name